sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 %}

-The figure above shows the results for four datasets: the baseline GSM-Symbolic, M1 (minus 1), which removes a clause, and P1 (plus 1) and P2 (plus 2), which add one and two clauses respectively.
+The figure above shows the results for four datasets: the baseline GSM-Symbolic, GSM-M1 (Minus 1), which removes a clause, and GSM-P1 (Plus 1) and GSM-P2 (Plus 2), which add one and two clauses respectively.
 It is reasonable to expect that a model will perform better on easier datasets and worse on more difficult ones.
 As before, we assume that a model $m$ answers questions of varying difficulty levels $$\text{dif}=-1, 0, 1, 2$$ as independent and identically distributed Bernoulli trials with a success probability of $$p^{\text{dif}}_{m}$$.
 The distribution of the total number of correct answers follows a binomial distribution $$\text{Bin}(N=100, p^\text{dif}_{m})$$, with variance equal to $$N \cdot p^\text{dif}_{m} \cdot (1 - p^\text{dif}_{m})$$.